ikoncept/fabriq/README.md

 ```

+### Laravel v11 and above

+>[!NOTE]
+> On Laravel 11 and up the this is not necessary since the files are overwritten when installing

 ## Register routes 🛣

+>[!NOTE]
+> On Laravel 11 and up the this is not necessary since the files are overwritten when installing

 Register the routes that makes sense for your app.
 See below examples
 ```php
 // routes/api.php